robertmuth/Cwerg/README.md

 500k IR instructions per sec using at most 4 cores on a 2020 era midrange desktop or high end laptop.

-Whole program translation and parallel translation at the function level are explicit design goals for the c++ implementations.
+Whole program translation and parallel translation at the function level are explicit design goals for the C++ implementations.

 Cwerg does not have a linker.
 Instead the responsibility of generating executables and resolving relocations rests with the assembler